WestInSpace/IDX-Property-Search-Project/README.md

 Started a Node.js project with a mysql connection pool module.
 Is able to connect to the local database and pass health checks.

+1. Install dependencies
+&nbsp;&nbsp;&nbsp;&nbsp;Navigate to the /backend/ folder in your terminal
+&nbsp;&nbsp;&nbsp;&nbsp; Call the following command to installthe needed dependencies based on what's in the package.json file:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;npm install

-1. Create your .env file
+2. Create your .env file
 &nbsp;&nbsp;&nbsp;&nbsp;Navigate the to /backend/ directory
 &nbsp;&nbsp;&nbsp;&nbsp;Create a .env file:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;touch .env